 This abandoned northeastern factory sits in the back of a quiet residential street surrounded by nature.
-Next to this two story building remains another abandoned medical complex boarded up to the gills.
-Stay tune for upcoming flicks.
+Next to this two-story building remains another abandoned medical complex boarded up to the gills.
+Stay tuned for upcoming flicks.
 Getting into this building was quite hard.
-We hopped a perimeter fence in the middle of the morning where just before a police car was sitting taking a quiet break or making there due diligence check on the property.
+We hopped a perimeter fence in the middle of the morning just before a police car was sitting taking a quiet break or making their due diligence check on the property.
 This property is down the road at a current asbestos abatement medical hospital by the local town/state agency.
-Once on the property, it offers a mix of old machinery and pipework from when this little factory which was probably much larger before residential developers took over.
-In addition, the building was free of graffiti and its brick walled facade still looked like the day it was constructed.
-The only giveaway is the wide open rusted away roof.
-No open containers, drug paraphernalia or signs of local teenage BYOB b
+Once on the property, it offers a mix of old machinery and pipework from this little factory which was probably much larger before residential developers took over.
+In addition, the building was free of graffiti and its brick-walled facade still looked like the day it was constructed.
+The only giveaway is the wide-open away roof.
+No open containers, drug paraphernalia, or signs of local teenage BYOB bando partying.

 Comments